pixijs/pixi-compressed-textures/README.md

 Because BASIS is synchronous then it transcode a RGB texture of 1024x1024 pixels  ~30ms in main thread.
 Using it in Worker is the rightest way.

-`WorkedBASISLoader` use workers for transcoding.
+`WorkedBASISLoader` uses workers for transcoding.
 There are few API for it:

 ```js